FredDelaPascua/artifactory-terraform-module-registry/POC/README.md

 First apache needs to be set up as reverse proxy.

 1. Go into the artifactory UI at localhost:8082 and log in with user:`admin` password:`password`, there artifactory will guide you to change your password and it will ask you for your license, copy and past it from the email you got into the textbox and continue.
-Once you are in artifactory go to the "administration" tab at the left bottom go to "Artifactory" and the "HTTP settings" there set it up:
+Once you are in artifactory go to the `administration` tab at the left bottom go to `Artifactory` and the `HTTP settings` there set it up:
 - Server provider: apache
 - Internal hostname: localhost
 - Public server name: localhost
 - HTTP port: 8082
 and the click on download and the save.
-You will get an "Artifactory.conf" file.
+You will get an `Artifactory.conf` file.

 Since you are in the artifactory directory, we need to get into the apache directory.